mansour-ahmed/mvp_match_code_challenge/README.md

 The app's UI will be accessible at `http://localhost:4000` & API endpoints at `http://localhost:4000/api`.

+## Tests & Code Quality

+The app has **194** tests.
+To run the tests using Elixir: `mix test`.

+The app also includes the code quality tools:

+- Sobelow: security-focused static analysis.
+- Credo: static code quality analysis.
+- mix_audit: scan Mix dependencies for security vulnerabilities.
+- Dialyxir: to enable Erlang's Dialyzer.

+To run all of the above: `mix check`.

+## Directory structure

+The app uses a standard Phoenix directory structure.
+For more details, refer to the [Phoenix documentation](https://hexdocs.pm/phoenix/directory_structure.html).

 ## Test User Credentials

 For testing purposes, the following user accounts have been created in the development environment: